 |People Cluster:||South Asia Hindu - other|

 |Affinity Bloc:||South Asian Peoples|

-The Raigar or Regar are a Scheduled Caste who live in Rajastan, west India.
-Scheduled means they are eligible to receive special public jobs and university admissions.
-Raigar comes from the work meaning dyeing or tanning of leather.
-Since most Hindus consider that working with dead animals is distasteful, the Raigar are deemed Dalits or untouchables.
+The Raigar or Regar are a caste who live in Rajastan, west India.
+"Raigar" comes from their work meaning dyeing or tanning of leather.
 Most Raigar are landless workers in the fields.
 Some have left their traditional occupation leatherworking and farming and become weavers of rugs, polishers of gems and makers of ornaments for trade.
 Unfortunately, many Raigar are illiterate.

 The primary language of the Raigar is Hindi.
 They also speak Marwari and other regional languages.